ornl-ndav/IdlGui/trunk/SNS_offspec/readme.txt

    > idl> .reset
    > idl> @run_gui

-B/ TO RUN THE ALGORITHM PART OF IT ONLY
+B/ TO RUN THE ALGORITHM PART ONLY
 1- make sure you have the latest version
    ex:
    > cd ~/SVN/SNS_offpsec/